-- To appeal against the non-award of a degree, diploma or certificate, whether that award was the final award for the course concerned or an intermediate award for the stage of the course the student has just completed - (ii) To appeal against the classification or other mark of differentiation of a degree, diploma or certificate which has been awarded - (iii) To appeal against a decision to make a different award from that which the student was attempting to qualify for at that point of the course.
+- (i) To appeal against the non-award of a degree, diploma or certificate, whether that award was the final award for the course concerned or an intermediate award for the stage of the course the student has just completed - (ii) To appeal against the classification or other mark of differentiation of a degree, diploma or certificate which has been awarded - (iii) To appeal against a decision to make a different award from that which the student was attempting to qualify for at that point of the course.

 Under both sections, students can only have an appeal heard where there are clear grounds, as prescribed in the Assessment Appeals Procedure.
-Further information can be found at liverpool.ac.uk/student-administration/ examinations-assessments-and-results/ugand-pgt/assessment-appeals.
-The Procedure forms Appendix F of the Code of Practice on Assessment which can be found at liverpool. ac.uk/tgsd/code-of-practice-on-assessment
+Further information can be found at liverpool.ac.uk/student-administration/studentadministration-centre/policies-procedures/ appeals/.
+The Procedure forms Appendix F of the Code of Practice on Assessment which can be found at liverpool.ac.uk/tqsd/code-of-practiceon-assessment